beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 address and netmask.
 According to the configuration defined in the `hosts` file described above, we assign 192.168.0.1/24 to the gateway.

-One difference in the network configuration of the other compute hosts (`compute2`, `compute3`, and `compute4`) from the gateway is that eth0 should be kept disabled, as it is unused.
+One of the differences in the network configuration of the other compute hosts (`compute2`, `compute3`, and `compute4`) from the gateway is that eth0 should be kept disabled, as it is unused.
 The eth1 interface should be enabled by turning on the "Connect Automatically" option.
 The IP address and netmask for eth1 should be set to 192.168.0.*X*/24, where *X* is replaced by the compute host number.
-The gateway for the compute hosts should be set to 192.168.0.1, which the IP address of the gateway host.
+The gateway for the compute hosts should be set to 192.168.0.1, which the IP address of the gateway.
 The controller is configured similarly to the compute hosts with the only difference that the configuration should be done for eth0 instead of eth1, since the controller has only one network interface.

 #### Hard Drive Partitioning.

 The hard drive partitioning scheme is the same for all the compute hosts, but differs for the controller.
-Table 1 shows the partitioning scheme for the compute hosts. `vg_base` is a volume group comprising the standard Operating System (OS) partitions: `lv_root`, `lv_home` and `lv_swap`.
-`vg_gluster` is a special volume group containing a single `lv_gluster` partition, which is dedicated to serve as a GlusterFS brick.
+Table 1 shows the partitioning scheme for the compute hosts. `vg_base` is a volume group comprising the standard OS partitions: `lv_root`, `lv_home` and `lv_swap`. `vg_gluster` is a special volume group containing a single `lv_gluster` partition, which is dedicated to serve as a GlusterFS brick.
 The `lv_gluster` logical volume is formatted using the XFS^[[http://en.wikipedia.org/wiki/XFS](http://en.wikipedia.org/wiki/XFS)] file system, as recommended for GlusterFS bricks.

-Table: Partitioning scheme for the compute hosts
+Table: The partitioning scheme for the compute hosts

 +---------------------+----------+--------------------+---------+
 |Device               |Size\ (MB)|Mount Point / Volume|Type     |